hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

 The recommended approach in that case is to :ref:`manage a virtual environment with pip <venv_python>` or alternatively to make use of :ref:`the uv package manager <uv_python>`.
-In order to automate support for different architectures and facilitate building environments on top of modules, the section introducing :ref:`vsc-venv <vsc-venv_python>` is worth reading.
+In order to automate support for different (micro)architectures and facilitate building environments on top of modules, the section introducing :ref:`vsc-venv <vsc-venv_python>` is worth reading.
 Finally, you can also consider to :ref:`conda for Python`.